polpetras/gem5-stats-parser-visualizer/README.md

 ### Step 3

-    Run gem5_parser.py script, to parse ROI files and create the plots in output file graphs_out.pdf.
+Run `gem5_parser.py` script, to parse ROI files and create the plots in output file `graphs_out.pdf`.
 By default the last ROI is ignored.
-Adjust ignore_last_roi if you want to plot that ROI also.
+Adjust `ignore_last_roi` if you want to plot that ROI also.

 ## Complex expressions in statistics input